screeps/docs/api/source/constants.md

     SYSTEM_USERNAME: 'Screeps',

+    // SIGN_NOVICE_AREA and SIGN_RESPAWN_AREA constants are deprecated, please use SIGN_PLANNED_AREA instead
-    SIGN_NOVICE_AREA: 'A new Novice Area is being planned somewhere in this sector.
+    SIGN_NOVICE_AREA: 'A new Novice or Respawn Area is being planned somewhere in this sector.
 Please make sure all important rooms are reserved.',
-    SIGN_RESPAWN_AREA: 'A new Respawn Area is being planned somewhere in this sector.
+    SIGN_RESPAWN_AREA: 'A new Novice or Respawn Area is being planned somewhere in this sector.
 Please make sure all important rooms are reserved.',
+    SIGN_PLANNED_AREA: 'A new Novice or Respawn Area is being planned somewhere in this sector.
+Please make sure all important rooms are reserved.'

     EVENT_ATTACK: 1,
     EVENT_OBJECT_DESTROYED: 2,